ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/perf.md

 sudo apt install gcc flex bison make git -y
 ```

-You need to get the Linux kernel source tree that is close to your kernel version.
+Use `git` to get the source code.
+Use `--branch` to specify the Linux kernel source tree closest to your kernel version.

-If your kernel version is 5.15 use `git` to get the source code:
+For example, if your kernel version is 5.15, use:

 ```console
 git clone --depth=1 --branch v5.15  git://git.kernel.org/pub/scm/linux/kernel/git/stable/linux.git